LLNL/MacPatch/README.docker.md

     docker load < llnl-macpatch-18.10.29-1540838966.tar
     ```

 2. MacPatch requires an SSL cert.
-For testing you can generate self signed cert.
+For testing you can generate a self signed cert.

     ```
     mkdir ssl